-A labelled diagram of the small intestine helps in understanding its structure, parts, and role in digestion and absorption.
-The small intestine consists of duodenum, jejunum, and ileum, along with specialised layers and villi for nutrient uptake.
-This guide explains the small intestine diagram, labels, layers, villi, intestinal glands, and NEET-oriented questions.
+A labelled diagram of small intestine shows its structure and functions in digestion and absorption.
+The parts of the small intestine diagram consist of the duodenum, jejunum, and ileum.
+These small intestine parts are essential for the digestion and absorption of food particles.
+The TS of the small intestine have specialised layers and villi for nutrient uptake.
+It helps students understand how the food is broken down and nutrients are absorbed.
+This guide explains the small intestine diagram, labels, layers, villi, intestinal glands, and NEET-oriented questions of human physiology.

 This Story also Contains

-Small intestine has three parts: duodenum, jejunum, and ileum.
+The small intestine has three parts: the duodenum, jejunum, and ileum.
 The small intestine breaks down food into nutrients with the help of digestive enzymes and absorbs those nutrients into the bloodstream.
 Such absorption ensures that the body receives the energy and necessary nutrients, hence being highly important.

-The diagram shows the parts of the small intestine:
+The parts of the small intestine diagram highlight three main sections:

 The various parts of the small intestine have different roles in digestion, breaking down food, and absorbing it into the bloodstream for utilisation.